 North Park Community Church values serving others in our community and around the world.
 Jesus commanded his followers to “love your neighbor”, and North Park strives to do so through partnering with our local neighborhood association to combat hunger, serving our local elementary school, and supporting missionaries around the world.

 Discover how you can join North Park in serving our community and world:

-North Park has teamed up with the Harlow Neighbors Association and local non-profit group Harlow Serves to begin a nationally-recognized food initiative which provides meals for local students who face food insecurity.
+North Park has teamed up with the Harlow Neighbors Association and local non-profit group Harlow Serves for a nationally-recognized food initiative which provides meals for local students who face food insecurity.

 Over 60% of the kids at Bertha Holt elementary school qualify for free or reduced-price lunches at school.
 During the summer, Food For Lane County helps provide lunches for these students in need.
 But what about spring and winter breaks?
 Feed Hope was designed to fill this gap, empowering neighbors in Harlow to directly supply this need in our own neighborhood.

-Since its birth 7 years ago, Feed Hope has distributed over 14,000 meals!
+Since its inception 7 years ago, Feed Hope has distributed over 14,000 meals!
 All funds and food are generously donated by neighbors and partners in Harlow.
 North Park is proud and committed to be a part of serving and loving our neighbors.